Your money-making expert. Financial journalist, TV and radio personality.

 If you’re simply selling cakes once in a blue moon at a car boot sale or market then you don’t need to worry.
 However, if you are planning on doing this regularly, contact your local council and ask them what the rules are.
 If you do have to register your kitchen, it’s totally free to do so.

-If you want to make selling cakes and other produce is worth your while, you need to do some basic costings.
+If you want to make money selling cakes and other produce, you need to do some basic costings.

 It doesn’t have to be complicated.
 You’ll need to take into consideration: